neo4jrb/neo4jrb_spatial/README.md

 # => CypherNode 90126 (70333884677220)
 ```

-## Basics - Neo4j gem
+## Use it with the Neo4j gem

  Neo4j.rb does not support legacy indexes, so a helper method is provided to add nodes.
-As with normal properties, your lat and lon
- should be explicitly declared.
+As with normal properties, your lat and lon should be explicitly declared.

 ### Automatic index addition